SetMatchGames/squad/README.md

 # Squad

-Prototype Set Match Games platform on Holochain
+Prototype Set Match Games platform on Holochain & Ethereum.

 As Set Match Games is to Valve, Squad is to Steam.